Organ Dose Measurement Using the Phantom Torso (Torso) - 12.03.13

 The tissue equivalent proportional counter (TEPC) consisted of a spectrometer and cylindrical detector with which to measure external radiation doses.
 The TEPC measured radiation dose and dose equivalent in complex radiation fields (fields containing a mixture of particle types).
 The charged particle directional spectrometer (CPDS) measures particle energy and direction inside ISS.
 Both the TEPC and the CPDS remained within 1 - 1.5 feet (30.48 - 45.72 cm) of Torso during its operation on station.

-There are benefits on Earth, as well.
 This experiment is teaching scientists more about the use of embedded devices for data collection and how to monitor real-time data.
 This could prove beneficial to radiation monitoring of commercial airline crews and military flight crews.

 The crew was only required to transfer and activate the Torso and equipment, check its status every 7 to 10-days, download data (using the Human Research Facility - 1 laptop) every 7 to-10 days, and to change the battery every 20-days.
 At the completion of the experiment, the crew disassembled the Torso for its return on STS-105.Operational Protocols